Security access level

-For web apps, the KaiOS security framework follows the principle of least permissions: start with the absolute minimum permissions, then selectively grant additional privileges only when required and reasonable.
+For PWA, the KaiOS security framework follows the principle of least permissions: start with the absolute minimum permissions, then selectively grant additional privileges only when required and reasonable.
 By default, an app starts with very low permissions, which is comparable to untrusted web content.
 If the app makes Web API calls that require additional permissions, it must enumerate these additional permissions in its manifest (described later in this document).
 Gecko will consider granting Web API access to an application only if the applicable privileges are explicitly requested in its manifest.
 Gecko will grant the requested permission only if the type of the Web App (certified, trusted, or web) is sufficiently qualified for access.

 Packaged and Hosted Apps

 Apps for KaiOS can be either packaged (stored on the mobile phone) or hosted (stored on a remote web server, with just a manifest stored on the mobile phone).
 There are some differences in the way in which security is managed for each.
 Nonetheless, packaged and hosted apps are both subject to application sandboxing, which is described later in this document.

 To refer to app resources in a packaged app, the URL begins with app: using the following format:

 where app:// represents the mount point for the ZIP file, and identifier is a UUID that is generated when the app is installed on the mobile phone.
 This mechanism ensures that resources referred to with an app: URL are contained in the ZIP file.
 The path within an app: is relative, so relative links to resources in the ZIP file are allowed.

 While packaged apps are primarily intended to be used for Certified or Privileged apps, regular web apps can also be packaged.
 However, they do not gain any increase in trust or permissions access simply because they are packaged.